Chart Color Schemes

 Para Hills West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates, the estimated population of Para Hills West as of November 2025 is around 3,522.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 3,295.
-The change is inferred from AreaSearch's estimation of resident population at 3,517 following examination of ABS's latest ERP data release in June 2024, and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,290 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Para Hills West's growth of 6.9% since the 2021 census exceeded the SA3 area's growth of 3.7%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch's validation of new addresses, the Para Hills West statistical area (Lv2) had an estimated population of around 3,577 as of November 2025.
+This reflects an increase of 282 people since the 2021 Census, which reported a population of 3,295.
+The change is inferred from AreaSearch's estimate of 3,490 residents following examination of ABS's latest ERP data release in June 2024 and an additional 83 validated new addresses since the Census date.
+This results in a population density ratio of 1,310 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Para Hills West's growth rate of 8.6% since the 2021 census exceeded the SA3 area's 4.0%, making it a growth leader in the region.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected for Para Hills West, with an expected expansion by 187 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Future population dynamics anticipate an increase just below the median of statistical areas across the nation, with Para Hills West expected to expand by 187 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 0.5% in total over the 17 years.

 Frequently Asked Questions - Population